 Critical questions — but the Senate won’t address them.
 Instead, drilling in the Refuge will be tucked into a budget reconciliation bill.
 Unlike typical legislation, budget reconciliation requires just 50 votes in the Senate, not the usual 60.
 Opening the Refuge to drilling won’t require bipartisan compromise.
 Or even bipartisan discussion.

-Which brings us back to Senator McCain, who's urging the Senate to resume its historic role of building bipartisan consensus.
+Which brings us back to Senator McCain, who wants the Senate to resume its historic role of building bipartisan consensus.
 Similarly, Senators Lindsey Graham, Orrin Hatch, and Majority Leader Mitch McConnell, among others, have resisted the President’s request to do away with the filibuster altogether.
 As these leaders have said, our nation’s most important decisions deserve 60 votes.

 So why isn't this happening for the Arctic Refuge?
 Because the American people favor protecting the Refuge by about 2:1.
 If 60 votes were required, the facts would be examined.
 If 60 votes were required, reason might prevail.

 So let’s ask our Senators to remove the Arctic Refuge from the budget process.
 As ornithologist David Sibley says, “If you care about the birds in your neighborhood, and the health of the ecosystems in the Lower 48, protecting the Arctic National Wildlife Refuge is essential.”

 Here are more details for those who wish to call our Senators now: